Greenhouse Gas Emissions and Energy Use

 Metrics and Measurement

+To facilitate comprehensive and accurate tracking of our energy usage and emissions inventory, we use software to help streamline data collection and calculation.
 In 2022, we broadened efforts to understand and account for all applicable GHG emissions.
-We expanded our reporting boundary for Scope 1 and 2 emissions to include all sites for which we have full operational control.
+We expanded our reporting boundary for Scope 1 and 2 emissions to include all sites and assets for which we have full operational control, including our global fleet.
 In the first half of 2023, we completed a comprehensive analysis of our 2021 and 2022 Scope 3 emissions.

-We track the following energy and GHG metrics:
+We track and disclose the following energy and GHG metrics:

 • Total electricity intensity